San Antonio Child Custody Lawyers

 Child Custody Cases We Handle

-Since child custody cases involve different types of custody, each with their requirements, you can count on the firm of Higdon, Hardy & Zuflacht, L.L.P. to sort out the details and put your best foot forward in your custody battle.
+Since child custody cases involve different types of custody, each with its requirements, you can count on the firm of Higdon, Hardy & Zuflacht, L.L.P. to sort out the details and put your best foot forward in your custody battle.
 Child custody is an umbrella term that encompasses many different types of custody.
-Although there are common factors that are routinely considered by a judge in a custody determination, each case is unique and may involve one or more of these forms of custody, it is essential to understand which arrangement may be best for you and your family.
+Although common factors are routinely considered by a judge in a custody determination, each case is unique and may involve one or more of these forms of custody; it is essential to understand which arrangement may be best for you and your family.

 - Physical Custody: This refers to where the child will spend his or her time.

-- Joint Custody: This refers to both parents or guardians sharing time with the child.
-It may be an equal split, or one may only see the child on weekends for example.
+- Joint Custody refers to parents or guardians sharing time with the child.
+It may be an equal split, or one may only see the child on weekends, for example.

-- Sole Custody: This refers to custody, both physical and legal, that is awarded to only one parent/guardian.
+- Sole Custody: This refers to physical and legal custody that is awarded to only one parent/guardian.

 - Split Custody: This is a more uncommon type of custody which refers to situations where siblings may be split between two parents.